-The Osmo Worktop Oil is touted as being the best for your kitchen worktops!
+The Osmo Worktop Oil is claimed to be the best for your kitchen worktops!
 From wooden block to solid oak, the Osomo oil is a durable oil that can also be used for general joinery projects around the house.

-When it comes to oils they look great for the first few months after application only to find the colour has deteriorated!
+When it comes to oils, they look great for the first few months after application only to find the colour has deteriorated!

 Does the Osmo top oil stand the test of time?
 And should you invest in this hyped-up worktop oil?

-The Osmo Top Oil
+Osmo Top Oil Review

-We like the matt/clear version because it brings out the natural grain, knots and rustic look to any type of hardwood tables and worktops.
+We like the matt/clear version because it brings out the natural grain, knots and rustic look to any hardwood tables and worktops.

 But, there are many to choose from depending on the type of wood you are going to oil.
-But, so many people are using inferior oils and stains and ruining their block/hardwoods because these inferior products rub-off & eventually discolor!
+But, so many people are using inferior oils and stains and ruining their block/hardwoods because these inferior products rub-off & eventually discolour!

 What Makes Osmo So Special?

 Made with natural ingredients the Osmo oil soaks deep making it an excellent option for both new and aged hardwoods.

-Waterproof and durable
+- Waterproof and durable

-Comes in many colours
+- Comes in many colours

-Two or three coats required, especially on new woodblock
+- Two or three coats required, especially on new woodblock

-Use a cloth to apply “not” a paintbrush because it will leave streaks
+- Use a cloth to apply “not” a paintbrush because it will leave streaks

-You cannot fault the Osmo oil for worktops.
+“You cannot fault the Osmo oil for worktops.
 It soaks deep and is perfect for solid wood oak tops.
 We had a new kitchen installed with aged oak worktops.
-After applying Osmo Top Oil we were pleasantly surprised that it complemented our kitchen worktops by enhancing both knots and the natural grain of the wood!
-Its been six months now and we have not need to add anymore coats!
+After applying Osmo Top Oil we were pleasantly surprised that it complemented our kitchen worktops by enhancing both knots and the natural grain of the wood!”

 Osmo Top Oil Application!

-If you are applying Osmo Top Oil on the new woodblock then use a cloth and apply with the grain.
-It might require two or three coats because a new wood block will absorb it very quickly.
-Rub your block with 120-grade sandpaper to make it’s smooth and to be sure to remove any debris such as sawdust ETC.
+If you are applying Osmo Top Oil on the new woodblock, then use a cloth and apply with the grain.
+It might require two or three coats because fresh woodblock will absorb the oil very quickly.

 For older hardwoods or green oak worktops, rub with 120-grade sandpaper and apply with a cloth “WITH” the grain because this will enhance the grain of your hardwood kitchen tops!